eyas-ranjous/timer-node/README.md

 ```

 ### .isPaused()
 returns true if the timer is paused.
-False if timer is not started or resumed after a pause.
+False if timer is not started or it's been resumed after a pause.

 ```js
 console.log(timer.isPaused()); // true
 ```

 ### .time()
-return the elapsed time as an object of fractions.
-It can be called while the timer is running and will return the elapsed time .
-When timer is stopped, it will always returned the final recorded values.
+return the elapsed time as an object.
+It can be called while the timer is running or when it is paused or stopped.

 * `s`: seconds
 * `ms`: milliseconds